 Are you a community connector?
 Do you know your neighbors or would like to get to know them?
 Come volunteer with Calgary Alliance for the Common Good as a Neighborhood Block Captain.
 In this role, you will build strong communities, increasing resiliency, and connection on your neighborhood block, by connecting with your neighbors.
-A strong neighborhood can mobilize quickly attending to community needs in the case of a resurgence of Covid, but also contributes towards a culture of care and connection, increases a sense of belonging and inclusion and leads towards a safer and more livable city.
+A strong neighborhood can mobilize quickly attending to community needs during Covid, and also contributes towards a culture of care while increasing civic engagement, a sense of belonging and inclusion and leads towards a safer and more livable city.
 Equally, you will have opportunities to develop leadership skills while connecting with a broader network of Block Captains around the city.
 The time commitment for this role is fluid but approximately involves an hour a week connecting with neighbors in a way that is appropriate during COVID, one check in phone call a week with the Block Captain Coordinator and twice monthly zoom meetings with the larger network of Neighborhood Block Captains around the city.

 Volunteer as a Block Captain: